Life Eater: Reception

-According to review aggregator Metacritic, Life Eater received "mixed or average" reviews from critics.
+According to review aggregator platform Metacritic, Life Eater received "mixed or average" reviews from critics.
 Whilst all critics acknowledged the ambition and uniqueness of the game's concept, they expressed mixed views on the execution on its gameplay mechanics.
 Andy Brown of NME considered the gameplay to be "deeply immersive" in its details, but felt its repetitive mechanics became "formulaic" and "frustrating" by the end of the game.
 Similarly describing the gameplay as "routine" and "shallow", Zoey Handley of Destructoid critiqued the lack of instructions and trial-and-error gameplay.
 Ben Sledge of TheGamer felt the gameplay was "left wanting" in practice, stating that the reliance of the game on memory was "repetitive" and "frustrating".
 Rob Gordon of Screen Rant noted the "unique and innovative" aspects of gameplay, but felt that its execution lacked complexity, had a "barren" presentation not supplemented by imagery or animation, and resulted in frustrating trial and error.
-Aaron Boehm of Bloody Disgusting wrote that the game "struggles to balance the abstract nature of the mechanics with the narrative it’s trying to tell".
+Aaron Boehm of Bloody Disgusting wrote that the game "struggles to balance the abstract nature of the mechanics with the narrative it's trying to tell".
 Kelsey Raynor of VG247 found the game to become "trivial" and "easy" once the mechanics of the game were learned by the player, although considered this issue to be minor due to the short playtime of the game.

 Reviewers also provided mixed assessments about the game's narrative.
 Rob Gordon of Screen Rant commended the game's "impressive" and "well-written" narrative, highlighting its "oppressive atmosphere".
 Aaron Boehm of Bloody Disgusting also praised the depiction of the relationship between the player character and Johnny, citing the "warmth and relatability" in the writing style and its treatment of themes of "questioning your faith and how far you let your devotion take you".
 Ben Sledge of TheGamer found the game to have an "exemplary script", craft "simple, emotional stories" through its gameplay, and illustrate a "manipulative and transformative" depiction of the player character's descent into inhumanity.
 Noting the uncomfortable aspects of its intriguing and effective premise, Robert Purchese of Eurogamer felt the game "struggled to wrap a story around it" nor explore deeper topics, conclusions or consequences for the player's behavior.
 Andy Brown of NME praised the game's "unsettling story" and its "compelling" themes of "faith, love and duty", highlighting the cutscenes and voiceover performances.
 In spite of a "compelling and disturbing" premise, Zoey Handley of Destructoid noted that the "simple and distant" gameplay failed to connect with its characters, making it difficult for her "to care about the world or the people who inhabit it".